 Production of the prototype Webtool CRT200 cable recovery tool has been completed and initial testing begun.
-The YouTube video above shows the tool function test, with the CRT200 capturing and lifting a 7.5” submarine electrical cable.
+The YouTube video below shows the tool function test, with the CRT200 capturing and lifting a 7.5” submarine electrical cable.

 “We are happy to see the cable recovery tool in action and perform as expected,” says Keith Elliot, engineering director, Allspeeds Ltd. “The cable recovery tool is now scheduled for full qualification testing; once the Webtool CRT200 successfully completes full qualification testing the tool will move on to field trials.”

 The CRT200 Cable Retrieval Tool has received design verification approval from international certification body and classification society, DNV GL.
 It is the first cable and umbilical retrieval tool to meet the exacting design codes and standards for marine operations, and offshore and platform lifting appliances.